Josef-Friedrich/lparse/README.md

 `l` because this package only works with `LuaTeX`. `l` stands for *Lua*.
 Just as with `xparse`, it is possible to use a special syntax consisting of single letters to express the arguments of a macro.
-However, `lparse` is able to read arguments regardless of the macro systemd used - whether `LaTeX` or `ConTeXt` or even plain `TeX`.
+However, `lparse` is able to read arguments regardless of the macro system used - whether `LaTeX` or `ConTeXt` or even plain `TeX`.
 Of course, `LuaTeX` must always be used as the engine.